 I am a Postdoctoral Research Fellow at the Carnegie Institution for Science at Stanford where I research the fundamentals, impacts, and mitigation of climate change and air pollution.
 I work in the Climate-Energy Lab with Ken Caldeira.
-I obtained my PhD in Atmospheric Science at the Massachusetts Institute of Technology with an educational background in atmospheric chemistry, climate physics, and environmental policy.
+I obtained my PhD in Atmospheric Science at the Massachusetts Institute of Technology, where I worked with Noelle Selin on atmospheric chemistry, climate physics, and environmental policy.

 I research the intersection of social and earth systems, at local and global scales, bringing together atmospheric chemistry, climate physics, energy systems, and human impacts.
 I am passionate about policy-oriented work, community-based science, and applications of systems modeling to ensure a just transition, while also working to improve our understanding of the fundamentals of earth science.
 I am excited by just how much the applied and fundamental earth sciences can be used together!